Fort Lauderdale airport shooting: Perpetrator

 Santiago was born in New Jersey in 1990 and moved to Puerto Rico two years later.
 He lived most of his life in Peñuelas, Puerto Rico, and attended high school there.
 He joined the Puerto Rico National Guard on December 14, 2007, and served in the Iraq War from April 23, 2010, to February 19, 2011, as a combat engineer.
-He later served in the Alaska Army National Guard from November 21, 2014, until receiving a general discharge in August 2016 for "unsatisfactory performance."
+He served in the Alaska Army National Guard from November 21, 2014, until August 16, when he received a general discharge for "unsatisfactory performance."
 He was a private first class and received ten awards during his time in the military.
-According to his family members, he had become mentally ill after his tour in Iraq and was severely affected by seeing a bomb explode near two of his friends while in service.
-They also said he had recently received psychological treatment, which was confirmed by federal officials.
+He began to suffer mental illness after his tour in Iraq; according to his family, he was severely affected by seeing a bomb explode near two of his friends while in service.
+He had received psychological treatment shortly before the airport attack.